xapian/xapian-docsprint/concepts/search/search_limitations.rst

 7 fds depending which tables are present.
 You can raise the per-process limit on some Unix-like platforms.

-..
-FIXME: add or link to some details of how to do this
+.. todo:: add or link to some details of how to do this

 ..
 James says:
 ..
 Needs to mention ulimit, pam/syslimits & upstart for linux alone these days